 Here’s a book chapter I wrote on testing the transformation of a uniform RNG into some other distribution.

 A few posts on manipulating a random number generator.

-And finally, a post on a cryptographically secure random number generator.
+And finally, a couple posts on a cryptographically secure random number generators.